To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The courtroom was packed with reporters and law enforcement officials, including US Attorney Preet Bharara, who declined to comment after the hearing.

 He stopped eating, drinking

 Al-Liby (49) spoke briefly during the hearing, saying through an interpreter that he understood the proceedings and could not afford a lawyer.
-A green Koran was on the table in front of him.

 After his capture, Al-Liby was taken to a US Navy ship for interrogation.
 Agents abandoned his interrogation after his health deteriorated and he stopped eating and drinking, a US official said.
 His wife has said in media interviews that he suffers from hepatitis C.